Richmond–San Rafael Bridge: Closures

-This was not the first closure due to high winds.
-A tractor-trailer overturned in high winds in 1963, forcing the closure of two lanes.
-At least one previous event occurred in the late 1970s when high northerly winds forced the CHP to close the bridge.
-Wind gusts (reported in the Marin Independent Journal) reached 80 mph.
+Like most San Francisco Bay bridges, the Richmond–San Rafael is subject to closure in the event of strong crosswinds.
+The bridge has been closed due to wind at least three times: in 1963, in the late 1970s, and in 2008.

-On October 27, 2000 the toll plaza allowed people to cross free of charge due to a "shelter in place" order affecting toll booth operators.
-The order was given by the Richmond Fire Department in response to a release of toxic gas from a recycling plant.
+On February 7, 2019, the bridge was closed for several hours due to concrete falling from the upper deck to the lower.

-On February 7, 2019 the bridge was closed for several hours due to concrete falling from the upper deck to the lower.
+On July 21, 2023, the bridge was closed in the eastbound direction for more than 19 hours due to a disturbed person on the bridge; the goal of this closure was to "not cause him to jump off or cause him to fall into the water and also keeping that communication open."
+The bridge reopened following the man's rescue.

-In popular culture & film
+In popular culture and film

 The novel Abuse of Power by Michael Savage has several important scenes set on the bridge.
 In one, the hero Jack Hatfield escapes his enemies by climbing the work ladders built into the piers.
 In the film Magnum Force, the bridge is in the background when Dirty Harry and the rookie cop are on motorcycles on the ship's decks where they attempt to subdue each other.
 The bridge is also visible in the 1982 film 48 Hours.